Understanding the relativistic overdensity of galaxy surveys: The Observed Angular Power Spectrum

-We adopt the zero anisotropic stress metric, given by \beq ds^2 = a^2 \left[ -(1+2\Phi)d\eta^2 + (1-2\Phi) d{\bf x}^2 \right], \eeq i.e.~with $\Psi = \Phi$.
-On very large (linear) scales, the matter and the galaxy rest frames coincide (given the homogeneity and isotropy of these scales), and we can set the matter and the galaxy velocities to be equal: $V^\parallel_m = V_\parallel = V^\parallel_{\rm g}$, i.e.~galaxies follow trajectories that are parallel to that of the underlying matter (equivalently, the galaxies are comoving with the underlying matter); hence there is essentially no momentum (ex)change between the two frames to cause any bias between the velocities \cite{Duniya:2015ths}.
-However, on small (non-linear) scales, the implicit assumption of the matter-galaxy velocity equality may fail; implying velocity biasing, which may need to be taken into account.
+where $\Phi_p$ is the primordial gravitational potential.
+(See \cite{Dodelson:2003bkk} for a numerical formula for $T(k)$.)
+We have also used the fact that on very large (linear) scales, which are the scales under consideration in this work, the matter and the galaxy rest frames coincide (given the homogeneity and isotropy of these scales), and we set the matter and the galaxy velocities---along the line of sight---to be equal: $V^\parallel_m \,{=}\, V_\parallel \,{=}\, V^\parallel_{\rm g}$.
+In other words, galaxies follow trajectories that are parallel to that of the underlying matter (equivalently, the galaxies are comoving with the underlying matter); hence there is essentially no momentum (ex)change between the two frames to cause any bias between the velocities \cite{Duniya:2015ths}.